shreyan54/Amazon-Sales-EDA/README.md

 This project focuses on analyzing a dataset containing Amazon sales records, including information such as sales dates, customer details, product categories, and revenue figures.
 By leveraging SQL queries and data analysis techniques, we aim to answer various questions and uncover valuable insights from the dataset.

 ## Dataset Overview
-The dataset used in this project consists of [insert number] rows of data, representing Amazon sales transactions.
+The dataset used in this project consists raw of data, representing Amazon sales transactions.
 Along with the sales data, the dataset includes information about customers, products, orders, and returns.
 Before analysis, the dataset underwent preprocessing to handle missing values and ensure data quality.

 ## Analysis Questions Resolved